-When I was 14 years old, I found a dirty book on the shelves in the front room of my childhood home in the Birmingham suburbs, alongside Anna Karenina, Robert Ludlum thrillers, Women Who Run with the Wolves, and several copies of Gone With The Wind.
+When I was 14 years old, I found a dirty book on the shelves, alongside Anna Karenina, Robert Ludlum thrillers, Women Who Run with the Wolves, and several copies of Gone With The Wind.
 It was my mom’s yearbook from her freshman year at Auburn.

 I brought it—the 1974 Glomerata—over to Mom on the couch.
-It was Sunday afternoon.
-On page 54, in five separate black and white photos, eight people were pictured naked, seven of them from behind, one from in front — a girl, hanging outside a dorm window, arms outstretched, a mask over her face, nothing over her breasts.
+It was a Sunday afternoon in Birmingham.
+On page 54, in five separate black and white photos, eight people were pictured naked, seven of them from behind, one from in front: a girl, hanging outside a dorm window, arms outstretched, wearing a mask, topless.
 Covering most of page 55 was a photo of a guy in a ski mask and white Adidas running naked through a crowd of students.
 Mom laughed, quickly turned the page, and said “I forgot they actually put pictures of it in there.”

 I never forgot they put pictures of it in there—partly due to healthy teenage fascination, sure, but mostly because of how odd it seemed.
-Once upon what was supposed to be a more conservative time, my parent’s generation apparently decided to take their clothes off together, and once upon what was supposed to be a more conservative time, naked pictures of my parent’s generation were allowed into a yearbook.
+Once upon what was supposed to be a more conservative time, my parent’s generation apparently decided to get naked together—at school.
+And once upon what was supposed to be a more conservative time, naked pictures of them were allowed into a yearbook.
 The nudity — who, what, when, where, why, how big? —was apparently too central to the meaning of 1974 to be excluded.

 Seven years ago, at home in Auburn on a Sunday night, I pulled the Glom down off the shelf again (I’d stolen it from mom a few years before that).
 I looked at page 55.
 I looked at the guy, and I looked at the people looking at the guy.
 And I decided then and there that I would write a book about the streaking that took place at Auburn University in the late winter and early spring of 1974.